-If Paris' weekly flea market scene mainly revolves around the massive Marché aux Puces de Saint-Ouen and the Marché aux Puces de Vanves, it also hosts two smaller weekly flea markets that get less attention than the major ones: the Puces de Montreuil and the Brocante de la place d'Aligre.
+If Paris' weekly flea market scene revolves around the huge Marché aux Puces de Saint-Ouen and the Marché aux Puces de Vanves, there are also two smaller weekly markets that receive less attention than the big ones: the Marché aux Puces de Montreuil and the Brocante de la place d'Aligre.

-The Brocante de la place d'Aligre offers a lively mix of items from around 40 small-scale professional exhibitors, and private vendors, who haul out cases of various things set up on makeshift tables in the square, adjacent to where the market is held.
+The Brocante de la place d'Aligre offers a lively mix of items from around 40 small professional exhibitors and private sellers who bring boxes of various things set up on makeshift tables in the square next to the market.

-The crowds usually begin to thin around midday, as people head for the famous food market of the Rue d'Aligre, with its fantastic selection of high quality produce at a very good price.
-All in all, the place d'Aligre is renowned for its diversity, atmosphere and low prices.
+The crowds tend to thin out around midday as people head to the famous food market on Rue d'Aligre, with its fantastic selection of quality products at very reasonable prices.
+All in all, the Place d'Aligre is renowned for its variety, atmosphere and low prices.

 This contact form is available only for logged in users.